501 Main St

 Join us for an early literacy celebration!
 The Library’s Youth Services staff is taking our classic Hullabaloo storytime out of the building and into the community with stories, movement, and songs for children five and under with their parents and caregivers.
 On the 3rd Wednesday of each month we’ll be at The Family Place-Rosman at 11:00 am.
 On the 4th Monday of each month we’ll be at TC Henderson School of Science and Technology at 10:00 am.
 These programs are free and open to the public.

 The Library’s Bookmobile will also be at these locations during Out & About Hullabaloo.
 Hop on to get a library card and check out books!
+The bookmobile will not be at the June 2019 Out & About Hullabaloo at the Rosman Family Place.

 Children start to learn language from the day they are born.
 As they grow and develop, their speech and language skills become increasingly more complex.
 During early speech and language development, children learn skills that are important to the development of literacy (reading and writing).
 This stage, known as emergent literacy, begins at birth and continues through the preschool years.